Aniek Moonen

 For Good: what does it mean to you?

 “The opposite of what we are doing now!
-No, that’s not entirely true, but the fact is that we can and must act faster.
-This is only possible if we look at the impact of our current decisions on the future in the bigger picture.
-And not only what that means to ourselves, but also to others; people on the other side of the world, or your great-grandchildren.”
+No, that’s not entirely true, but the fact is that things can and must be done much faster.
+This is only possible if we look in the broadest sense at the impact of our current decisions on the future.
+And not only what that means for yourself, but also for someone else; people on the other side of the world, or your great-grandchildren.”

 Walk the Talk: what is your added value?

 “That’s all the indigenous climate activists who have been going all out for years to protect their natural habitat.
-Incredibly brave, because that is not without risk.
-For example, more than 220 climate- and environmental activists were still murdered in 2020.
-I feel strengthened by their courage to keep going.”
+Incredibly brave, which is not without risk.
+As recently as 2020, for example, more than 220 climate and environmental activists were murdered.
+I feel strengthened by them to keep going.”

 What do you love and what makes you typically Aniek?